Things to do in Philippines

 Intramuros

 Intramuros is one of the oldest parts of Manila.
 Located on the southern bank of the Pasig River, the walled Spanish enclave is a feast of historic buildings and churches, many of which are being or have been restored.
-Tourists enjoy several parks, restaurants and galleries in the attractive district, along with learning about its intriguing past as a site of political imprisonment and execution.
-Today, it's a lush park full of pigeons and flowering trees, where visitors ride along the promenade in horse-drawn carriages.
+Tourists can enjoy several parks, restaurants and galleries in the attractive district, along with learning about its intriguing past as a site of political imprisonment and execution.
+Today, it's a lush park full of pigeons and flowering trees, where visitors can ride along the promenade in horse-drawn carriages.
 History lovers should stop at the beautifully restored colonial residences in the Barrio San Luis too, which is filled with street artists and food stalls amid a festive atmosphere.

 National Museum of the Philippines